ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/dynamic-tables/tutorials/dyn-tables-tutorial.md

 def post_comment(client, table_path, user, content, topic_id=None, parent_id=None):
-    # The YtResponseError exception that occurs if the operation fails must be processed
+    # Handle the YtResponseError exception that occurs if the operation fails
     try:
-        # Adding a comment includes several queries of different types
+        # Adding a comment involves executing several queries of different types,
-        # and they need to be assembled into a single transaction to ensure atomicity
+        # so they need to be assembled into a single transaction to ensure atomicity
         with client.Transaction(type="tablet"):
             new_topic = not topic_id
             if new_topic: